vitobotta/hetzner-k3s/README.md

 It should hopefully be self explanatory; you can run `hetzner-k3s releases` to see a list of the available releases from the most recent to the oldest available.

 If you are using Docker, then set `kubeconfig_path` to `/cluster/kubeconfig` so that the kubeconfig is created in the same directory where your config file is.
+Also set the config file path to `/cluster/<filename>`.

 If you don't want to specify the Hetzner token in the config file (for example if you want to use the tool with CI), then you can use the `HCLOUD_TOKEN` environment variable instead, which has predecence.